kekcleader/go-sql-example/README.md

-# MySQL example for Go
+# MySQL Example for Go

 This simple program shows how to use Go packages to work with a MySQL-database.
 The example features a database of papers with a single table.
 The code loads data from the database with a simple SELECT query with a WHERE clause.

-## Create database and user
+## Create Database and User

 First you will need to create the database, the user and link them together.
 I was running this on Linux: